Kampijo/Reminder/README.md

 ![](http://i.imgur.com/ALpfiXel.png) ![](http://i.imgur.com/tCMZdNjl.png)
 ![](http://i.imgur.com/5QzZJTWl.png) ![](http://i.imgur.com/KPW91sNl.png)

+NOTE: Screenshots outdated, not reflective of current state of the app.

 # Changelog
 ~~No save feature as of yet.
 Will get to it when I have the time.~~